Originally published: 25 March 2026

 - Energy absorption in the heel

-š Subcategories: Safety Shoes | Trainer Safety Shoes
+š Browse suitable options: Safety Shoes & Trainers | Safety Shoes | Trainer Safety Shoes

 What is S2 safety footwear?

-- All S1 features
+- All key S1 features

-- Water-resistant upper materials
+- Water-resistant upper construction

-š Suitable options: Safety Boots & Shoes
+š Browse suitable options: Safety Boots & Shoes

 What is S3 safety footwear?

-- All S2 features
+- All key S2 features

 - Penetration-resistant midsole

-š Subcategories: Workwear Safety Boots | Composite Safety Boots
+š Browse suitable options: Safety Boots & Shoes | Workwear Safety Boots | Composite Safety Boots

-S1 vs S2 vs S3: key differences
+S1 vs S2 vs S3: what is the difference?

 Construction and trades